Tag: voice

 King Jesus, constantly remind us that you are both True king and savior, and nothing and no one of this world could ever be either for us.
 Amen.

 1) When was the last time (outside of your comfortable group) you shared about Jesus?
-How about ?
+How about politics?

 2) When you hear statements condemning everyone of a political party, do you agree?

-3) How can you and the church be the Christian to the world, rather than a political follower?
+3) How can you and the church be the prophetic Christian voice to the world, rather than a political follower?

 • La, La, La, I Can’t Hear You